vuejs/docs/src/api/reactivity-core.md

 - **Details**

   The ref object is mutable - i.e. you can assign new values to `.value`.
-It is also reactive - i.e. any read operations to `.value` is tracked, and write operations will trigger associated effects.
+It is also reactive - i.e. any read operations to `.value` are tracked, and write operations will trigger associated effects.

   If an object is assigned as a ref's value, the object is made deeply reactive with [reactive()](#reactive).
 This also means if the object contains nested refs, they will be deeply unwrapped.